jedi-academy/learn-4711/data/labs/lab03.md

 -    Complete the second tutorial for this week's lab, [Trivial to Basic Website Conversion](http://comp4711.jlparry.com/show/tutorial/ci-basic02)
 -    Commit &amp; push your feature branch (you did remember to use one, right?) and submit a pull request to the team repo
 -    [CAPTAIN] if ok, you can merge the PR
+-   Make sure that the contribution is being properly attributed.

 ##Basic to Good Website Conversion (SECOND MATE, FIRST MATE if none)

 -    Synchronize your repo with the team repo, if needed
--    Complete the third tutorial for this week's lab, [Basic to Good Website Conversion](http://comp4711.jlparry.com/show/tutorial/ci-basic02)
+-    Complete the third tutorial for this week's lab, [Basic to Good Website Conversion](http://comp4711.jlparry.com/show/tutorial/ci-basic03)
 -    Commit &amp; push your feature branch (you did remember to use one, right?) and submit a pull request to the team repo
 -    [CAPTAIN] if ok, you can merge the PR
+-   Make sure that the contribution is being properly attributed.

 ##Lab Conclusion (CAPTAIN)